-\autoref{tab:example-prompt} is an example from the TEDLIUM dev set, which shows that the text prompt can potentially change the output style.
+\autoref{tab:example-prompt} presents an example from TEDLIUM, where the text prompt changes the output style.
 When there is no prompt, the ASR output of OWSM-CTC is in true case with punctuation, and the apostrophes are combined with the previous words.
 However, when the previous sentence is used as a prompt, the style of the ASR hypothesis becomes more similar to that of the prompt.
-Specifically, the text is now in lower case without punctuation marks, and the apostrophes are separate from previous words.
-This style is more consistent with the groundtruth transcript.
+Specifically, the text is now in lowercase without punctuation marks, and the apostrophes are separate from previous words.
+This style is closer to the groundtruth transcript.

-Although the above example looks promising for biasing the model's output towards certain directions, we note that this is not guaranteed to work in a zero-shot manner.
-We have also tried zero-shot contextual biasing, where we provide a few biasing words in the prompt (e.g., person names), but we find that the model may not be able to generate the correct word in many cases.
-This is mainly because the model is not really trained to perform this type of tasks - we just provide the previous sentence (according to some probability) as the prompt during training, which might not be useful at all; thus, our non-autoregressive model can simply ignore it in most cases.
+Although the above example looks promising for biasing the model's output toward certain directions, we note that this is not guaranteed to work in a zero-shot manner.
+We have also tried a few examples for zero-shot contextual biasing, where we provide a few biasing words in the prompt (e.g., person names), but we find that the model may not generate the correct word in many cases.
+This is mainly because the model is not really trained to perform this type of task - we just provide the previous sentence (according to some probability) as the prompt during training, which might not be useful at all; thus, the non-autoregressive model can simply ignore it in most cases.
 A more practical way to utilize this feature is to fine-tune our pre-trained model using some carefully designed data for contextual biasing.
 We will explore this in the future.